BumblebeeBat/FlyingFox/docs/lightning_consensus.md

 Some problems with full-on delegated proof of stake is that delegates will invest in advertising, which makes this consensus method expensive, and delegates don't have to be invested in the currency to get powerful.

 There is a problem with the lightning network.
 Putting your money into a channel reduces the number of people that the money can be spent to, which reduces network liquidity and destroys value.
 This is similar to the problem that security-bond proof-of-stake consensus protocols have.
-If you lock up money, that is the same as destroying the interest rate of that money.
+If you lockn up money, that is the same as destroying the interest rate of that money.

 -------> The value that gets destroyed for maintaining channels can simultaneously be used to secure blockchain consensus, so we don't have to destroy value twice.
 We can kill 2 birds with 1 stone. <--------

 One of the 2 participants in the channel is delegated as validator.
 He has a small probability to participate in the consensus process for each block.
 The probability he can participate is based on how much money is in the channel.
 The validator needs to be online to sign blocks.
+Every time the validator signs a block, he locks some money up as a security deposit.
+If he double-signs onto a different chain, this security deposit is taken away.
+You cannot use the same money for a security deposit and a channel at the same time.

 The most powerful validators will have servers running 24/7 in multiple locations, that way they can have fast latency to keep customers.
 They will pay advertising to attract customers.
 They will have ongoing profits that they would lose if the blockchain broke.
 They will be providing a real service other than heaters: processing channel payments.